 The footage was disturbing but fascinating.
 Over and over again, we watched the wave approach the shore, sweep over hotel furniture and swirl through streets.
 Never had a disaster been so well-photographed.
 And never has a relief effort been so scrutinized.

 The tsunami in Asia gave the world a front-row seat on a disaster in a way most had never experienced before.
 At least in part because of this unprecedented coverage, there was an unprecedented outpouring of giving.
 But along with this giving came more attention to the process of raising funds for disasters.
-Suddenly the public has become far more aware of the nuances of fundraising and the process of disaster response work.
+Suddenly the public had become far more aware of the nuances of fundraising and the process of disaster response work.

 Humanitarian nonprofits need to be prepared for this new level of scrutiny and transparency by developing or upgrading their existing policy regarding disaster response situations.
 An organization must be prepared—and the staff must know its policy—before a disaster occurs.

-It’s time to consider an audit of the policies governing your organization’s disaster responsiveness.
+Consider an audit of the policies governing your organization’s disaster responsiveness.

 What is the scope of the organization’s work?
 Relief workers swarmed to Asia in the first weeks following the tsunami.
 Many had never worked in the region before but were anxious to provide photos and “on the ground” stories.
 This influx of new groups created tension between organizations that had already been operational and those who were viewed as trying to grab the spotlight.